Koredotcom/docs/docs/xo/automation/intelligence/conversation-management/standard-responses.md

 <ol start="7"><li>Using the <code>getChoices()</code> function, you can also customize the <b>response display format</b> using the <a href="https://developer.kore.ai/docs/bots/sdks/message-templates/">message formatting templates</a>.
 When the <code>getChoices()</code> function is called and there is an ambuguity, the platform returns the ambiguous choices information as an array which can be used to present the options to the end users.

-For example, to display the standard response for _Did you mean in_ a button format, you can use the following code:
+For example, to display the standard response for <i>Did you mean</i> in a button format, you can use the following code:

 <pre>
 var info =getChoices() ;